-Prior to using your Rover UC please be sure that all batteries and accumulators are fully charged.
+Prior to using your Fusion Light please be sure that all batteries and accumulators are fully charged.
 Also allow the batteries to completely discharge before recharging them, regardless if you are working with the external battery or with internal accumulators.
 This way your batteries will have a long and durable life.

-To charge the external and internal batteries, use only the approved chargers which are part of our scope of delivery.
+To charge the internal battery, use only the approved chargers which are part of our scope of delivery.